chizeni24/ML-Property-Price-Predictions/README.md

 - Distance to nearest public transportation: The distance to the nearest public transportation (in miles)
 - Distance to nearest shopping mall: The distance to the nearest shopping mall (in miles), etc.

-Machine Learning Model
+## AIM
 The app uses a machine learning model to predict the price of the property based on the above input features.
-The model has been trained on a dataset of properties with known prices and features.
+The model has been trained on a dataset of properties with known prices and features and predicts range of newly listed properties based on given features

 The model uses a combination of ensemble linear regression to make its predictions.
 The model has an accuracy of 85% on the test dataset.